marytanaelwriter/marytanaelwriter/README.md

 Hi!
 You can call me Anne or Mary.
 I'm a Technical Writer from the Philippines.

-Currently, I'm seeking remote technical writing opportunities in IT or software companies.
+I'm currently seeking remote technical writing opportunities in IT or software companies.

 You can learn more about me and my qualifications [here](https://marytanaelwriter.com) (I coded this page myself!).